idunskyi/idunskyi/README.md

 ## How I Work

 - **Strategic assessment first** — I analyze your current strategy and operations and identify high-impact opportunities where AI solutions can make a difference
-- **Design solution** — Based on combination of factors such as ROI, technical complexity and adoption challenges we select the most effective solutions.
+- **Design solution** — Based on a combination of factors such as ROI, technical complexity, and adoption challenges, we select the most effective solutions.
-- **Transparent development** — As I develop the solution, I make regular demos and progress reports every 1-2 weeks keep you informed and aligned
+- **Transparent development** — As I develop the solution, I make regular demos and progress reports every 1-2 weeks to keep you informed and aligned
 - **Production-ready AI** — Deploy LLMs (OpenAI, Claude, Gemini, Mistral, Llama) on infrastructure built for scale and reliability
 - **Measure what matters** — I design clear metrics and evaluation frameworks to track AI performance and business impact
 - **Seamless integration** — Connect AI systems with your existing tech stack without disrupting operations